From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Crowd modelling

-The aim of this section is to introduce and discuss the crowd model considered throughout the paper.
-A phenomenological model describing the dynamics of a representative test pedestrian in a moving crowd is firstly obtained (Section~\ref{sect:phenmod}).
-On such a basis, a mathematical model suitable to provide data on the collective evolution of the crowd is derived (Section~\ref{sect:mathmod}).
-Finally, a statistical interpretation of the latter is discussed (Section~\ref{sect:statistical}).
-This interpretation is aimed at providing statistical data on crowds, in the direction of the current engineering practice, which, more and more frequently, requires probabilistic characterization of events (see e.g.,~\cite{ziv_evaces_2007,eurocode1} in Civil Engineering).
+In this section we introduce and discuss the crowd model.
+We first deduce a phenomenological model describing the dynamics of a representative ``test'' pedestrian in a moving crowd (Section~\ref{sect:phenmod}), then we obtain a mathematical model dealing with the evolution of the overall collectivity (Section~\ref{sect:mathmod}).

-In the proposed modeling approach, \emph{individual} pedestrians determine their velocity on the basis of interactions they have with the \emph{collectivity} around them.
-For the sake of simplicity, the pedestrian-collectivity interaction mechanism is treated considering two phenomenological aspects: the \emph{perception} a walker has of her close neighbors and her consequent \emph{reaction}.
-From the modeling point of view, the coupling of these two aspects is done via a velocity term called \emph{interaction velocity}.
-The latter plays the role of a perturbation of a second velocity component, the \emph{desired velocity}, which, instead, models the velocity one would keep in the absence of other nearby agents.
-The sum of desired velocity and interaction velocity gives rise to pedestrian \emph{total velocity}.
+In the modelling approach that we propose, individual pedestrians determine their velocity on the basis of interactions they have with the neighboring distribution of pedestrians.
+For the sake of simplicity, we treat the pedestrian-collectivity interaction mechanism via a velocity term called \emph{interaction velocity}.
+The interaction velocity plays the role of a perturbation of a second velocity component, the \emph{desired velocity}, which, instead, models the velocity one would keep in the absence of other nearby agents.
+The sum of desired velocity and interaction velocity gives rise to the pedestrian \emph{total velocity}.
+The final model is not new \textit{per se} and has been introduced and discussed in~\cite{cristiani2011MMS,piccoli2009CMT,piccoli2011ARMA}.
+Nonetheless, it has always be postulated \textit{as is}, apart from a deduction based on the dynamics of the individuals which we here discuss.
+Moreover, here, for the first time, we consider the model in the direction of its practical application in view of the issues mentioned in Section~\ref{Sec:footbr-intro}.